AFLplusplus/fuzzer-challenges/README.md

 ## More testcases or fuzzers?

-Just add them and send PR.
+Just add them and send a PR.